 Dynamic Asset Allocation:

 This Mutual Fund scheme has equity+debt mutual funds.
 The equity portion is dynamically managed.
-When is the market is high, the equity portion is kept at a low level and when the stock market goes down then the equity exposure is increased.
+When the market is high, the equity portion is kept at a low level and when the stock market goes down then the equity exposure is increased.
 This is mainly formula-driven.